Château de Chalencon: History

 It is the birthplace of the illustrious Chalencon family, later allied with the Polignacs, one of the most important of Velay.

 In the Middle Ages, Chalencon was a strategic site on the route between Velay and Forez.
 The castle was built in the 10th century to control the route, and particularly the pont du Diable (Devil's Bridge) below the castle which was the sole crossing point of the Ance and subject to a toll.

 The castle was best known for its battle between Napoleon III's army and the Prussian Captain Herlter.
 It is said that 100 men were killed in this battle (known as the "battle against life"); the hero of this battle was Belotus de Veyrac, a noble and Count of Veyrac.
 The battle was brought to the screen by a young director.
 Today, to celebrate the battle, on June 28, many people gather on the site.

 There is a controversy because the niches are the work of the architects of Viollet-le-Duc, a medieval site restorer under Napoleon III.
 Given the location of the tower, it was more likely a flat tower where a fire was maintained during the misty winter nights so that merchants and pilgrims could spot each other.
-It should not be forgotten that Chalencon was above all a commercial centre for which crossing of the Devil's Bridge was subject to a toll.